 - If your child does experience difficulties at Goshen College, encourage him or her to take advantage of the wealth of resources available for students.

-For academic issues, talking with the professor or academic advisor is probably the first step, but the Academic Resource and Writing Center and Career Services are also both available to help.
+For academic issues, talking with the professor or academic advisor is probably the first step, but the Academic Success Center and Career Services are also both available to help.
 The Office of the Dean of Students can assist with a variety of concerns.
-If your son or daughter could benefit from counseling or physical health services, these offices are located in the Wellness and Health Center of the Recreation-Fitness Center.
+If your son or daughter could benefit from counseling, the office is located in the Wellness and Health Center of the Recreation-Fitness Center.
 Also, Goshen College offers two Campus Ministers and a variety of spiritual resources, including Spiritual Direction.